EmanuelAlmirante/UpHill_GitHub_Powered_Recruiting_Tool/README.md

 ### Notes:

+The tests might take more than 5 minutes to run, so the application is not frozen or anything, you just have to wait a little bit.

 To manually test the API please import the file in the _postman_collections_ to Postman and use those endpoints.

 Every request need to be authenticated.
 To do this when using Postman, go to to the _Authorization_ tab, choose _Basic Auth_ in _Type_ and the insert the username (_admin_) and password (_admin_), and finally do the request.